 A Teaching Outline for the Book of Job

 Why do God’s people suffer?
 Why does anyone suffer?
 Is there even a purpose in human suffering?
 Questions like these plagued Job, a man living in the land of Uz (an area southeast of the Dead Sea, cf. Lam.
 4:21).
-In light of the family-based religion (cf. Job 1:5), the longer human lifespans (Job 42:16), and the term “sons of God” used in reference to angels (cf. Job 1:6, Gen. 6:2), it’s apparent that Job lived around the time of Abraham—making his account, as one the five “Wisdom books,” the first written record in Scripture.
+In light of the family-based religion (cf. Job 1:5), the longer human lifespans (Job 42:16), and the term “sons of God” used in reference to angels (cf. Job 1:6, Gen. 6:2), it’s apparent that Job lived around the time of Abraham—making his account (one of the five “Wisdom books”) the first written record in Scripture.

 One day, that all changed.